 Scholarships will be awarded according to the decisions of the Scholarship Committee appointed by the President of the College.
 All scholarship amounts are subject to change and scholarships may be added or deleted at any time.
-Scholarship recipients automatically become Student Ambassadors.
+Scholarship recipients automatically become Student Ambassadors; four service hours per semester are requested from each scholarship recipient at Aquinas College.
 Scholarships are not retroactive and may not be used for summer sessions.